milanvdmaaten/portfolio/content/blog/ns/index.md

       ## Inventorize components

-      The project started with an inventarization of all the components and fundamentals that live within the digital channels of NS.
+      The project started with an inventarization of all the components and fundamentals that lived within the digital channels of NS.
   - type: imagesBlock
     size: fullWidth
     carrousel: false